wundergraph/wundergraph/docs-website/src/pages/docs/examples/keycloak-openid-connect-authentication.md

 On the NextJS frontend, click the "Login" button.
 Once the login is complete, the Frontend will automatically fetch the data and inject the bearer token into the origin request.

-[Keycloak console](http://localhost:8080/) user name: admin, password: admin
+Keycloak console: `http://localhost:8080/` user name: admin, password: admin